 Community Radio: “Let’s Talk About the Middle East”

-“Let’s Talk About the Middle East” Podcasts were co-hosted by CRT’s Andy Blanch and Juliana Musheyev on WSLR 96.5, Sarasota’s community radio station.
-The show focused broadly on Middle Eastern politics, culture, religion, and history. with the aim to humanize the conflict in Israel and Palestine as well as other conflicts in the Middle East by interviewing people that have a stake in the issues.
-You can find previous episodes of the show on the podcasts page of our website.
+“Let’s Talk About the Middle East” is co-hosted by CRT’s Andy Blanch and Juliana Musheyev on WSLR 96.5, Sarasota’s community radio station.
+The show focuses broadly on Middle Eastern politics, culture, religion, and history.
+It aims to humanize the conflict in Israel and Palestine as well as other conflicts in the Middle East by interviewing people that have a stake in the issues.

 Women’s Interfaith Network